OscarD79/MechaCar_Statistical_Analysis/README.md

 ## Background
 A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

-1. Linear Regression to Predict MPG
+Deliverable 1.
+Linear Regression to Predict MPG
 	* Perform multiple linear regression analysis to identify which variables in the dataset predict the 	mpg of MechaCar prototypes

 	![MechaCar Lienar Model Summary](./Resources/MultilinearRegression1.png)